English to Speakers of Others Languages (ESOL)

 This stand-alone certificate is available for students who are not currently enrolled at Valdosta State University, subject to application and successful admission.
 International students must demonstrate competence in English by meeting the TOEFL score prescribed by university admissions.

-Program Retention for ESOL/TESOL: Earning grades below “B” in graduate courses will result in the following consequences: Students admitted Fall 2011 and thereafter will be dismissed from the Graduate School if they accumulate three or more academic deficiency points unless otherwise indicated by individual program policy.
+Program Retention for non-degree ESOL/TESOL: Earning grades below “B” in graduate courses will result in the following consequences: Students admitted Fall 2011 and thereafter will be dismissed from the Graduate School if they accumulate three or more academic deficiency points unless otherwise indicated by individual program policy.
 A grade of “C” (although it may be credited toward a degree) equals one deficiency point.
 A grade of “D,” “WF” or “F,” or “U” (none of which will be credited toward a degree) equals two deficiency points.
 Candidates admitted BEFORE Fall 2011 and receiving two grades below “C” (“D”, “F”, “WF”,“U”) will be dismissed from the program.
 One grade below a "C" results in a warning.